fonorati/fittowear/docs/_posts/2022-03-22-definition-MWD.md

 A WMD
 * is continuously (or almost continuously) worn by the user (according to the definition above, "worn" does not simply mean "attached").
-* is used in relation to some physiological and/or behavioral event(s).
+* is used in relation to one or more physiological and/or behavioral event.

 Based on this definition, everybody has encountered WMD in their lives, way before Fitbit and similar ones: glasses (another very common device, hearing aids, already requires a more specific formulation).